Dog – Staffordshire Bull Terrier – 34806

 You can also jump to our Lost and Found Dogs page for other agencies that could have received your dog from members of the public.

-Any dog NOT CLAIMED within 72 hours of the time of being seized will be sent to the Animal Welfare League, 1-19 Cormack Road, Wingfield telephone (08) 8348 1300.
+Any dog NOT CLAIMED within 72 hours of the time of being seized will be sent to an animal shelter for rehoming.
 To contact our office telephone (08) 8406 8222 during business hours.

 If your dog has been impounded it is important that measures are taken to prevent your dog from escaping again.
 To be a responsible dog owner, you can take precautionary steps to prevent your dog from escaping and roaming free.
 Please download our Dog Roaming brochure to learn how you can better secure your home and prevent your dog from roaming free.